-Since 1949 (Chinese Communist Revolution under Mao), the Chinese government has never underestimated the power of creative expression and its ability to shape public opinion; no matter the art form, authorities are always wary of potential controversy.
+Ever since the Chinese Cultural Revolution under Mao, the Chinese government has never underestimated the power of creative expression and its ability to shape public opinion; no matter the art form, authorities are always wary of potential controversy.
 As a result, quite a few Chinese artists have been subjected to the country’s censorship.
 The following list describes just a few of Chinese artists whose creations have been censored from their own homeland:

 Several attempts have been made to silence Ai Weiwei’s activism.
 In 2011, he was “kept in a tiny room”, “watched 24 hours a day by shifts of two uniformed military police sergeants who never left his side” and interrogated more than 50 times.

 However, Ai has never stopped expressing his worldview and resentment for the censorship in China.
 He says in an article for the New York Times that:

 The censorship in China places limits on knowledge and values, which is the key to imposing ideological slavery.

 2. Ren Hang was a self-taught photographer and poet who is best known for his nude photographs.
 His work had caused controversy in his homeland, as pornographic images have been banned in China since 1949.
 The artist had been arrested on several occasions and confronted to various censorship affairs: some of his exhibited work in China had been defaced by authorities, his websites had been taken offline and he’d been denied to display his photographs in his homeland.

 I don’t really view my work as taboo, because I don’t think so much in cultural context or political context.
 I don’t intentionally push boundaries.
 I just do what I do.

 Although his career was short-lived (Ren took his life last February), the photographer was able to express through his work a vision of sexuality and gender fluidity in his conservative country.